paulvill/paulvill.github.io/README.md

 ## Contribute

 Want to contribute?
-Here is the roadmap and here are the contributor guidelines.
+Here is the [roadmap](ROADMAP.md) and here are the [contributor guidelines](CONTRIBUTING.md).

+## Acknowledgments

+Special thanks to the Shvartsman Lab, the Center for Data Arts, the Mozilla Science Lab, the MOZWOW 2017 cohort, Jérome Le Lan.